-The entity is incorporated under the Corporations Act 2001 and is a public company limited by guarantee.
+The Company is incorporated under the Corporations Act 2001 and is a public company limited by guarantee.
 If the Company is wound up, the constitution states that each member is required to contribute a maximum of \$10 each towards meeting any outstanding and obligations of the Company.
-At 31 December 2020 the number of members was 49 (2019: 49).
+At 31 December 2021 the number of members is 47 (2020: 49).